flyingmachine/nanoc-blog/content/programming/hey-rubyists-try-clojure.md

 If you're a Rubyist itching to learn a new language, then I want to convince you (using only a minimum of mouth frothing and chair flipping) that Clojure's a great pick for you.
-Please, please excuse me if this article reeks of the glassy-eyed fanaticism of the true believer, but the fact is that I think Clojure is crazy stupid fun to use, and intellectually rewarding to boot.
+Please excuse me if this article reeks of the glassy-eyed fanaticism of the true believer, but the fact is that I think Clojure is crazy stupid fun to use, and intellectually rewarding to boot.

-Ever since I fell in love with Ruby back in 2005, only Clojure has been able to elicit the same level of affection.
+I fell in love with Ruby back in 2005, and since then only Clojure has been able to elicit the same level of affection.
 I think this is because Clojure has the same fundamental attributes that make Ruby so
 appealing: it's *simple*, it's *powerful*, and above all, it's